 If someone is hurting you, doing things to you against your will or being mean to you, tell someone: your parents, your friends, trusted teachers or other staff at school.
 You should also tell someone if you’re worried about someone else (another child you know, or even an adult).

-At Scholes (Elmet) Primary, the staff with special training to help you to be safe are Miss Hague, Mrs Pallister or Mrs David.
-You can email for help or advice: [email protected]
+At Scholes (Elmet) Primary, the staff with special training to help you to be safe are Miss Hague, Miss Pallister, Mrs Goodwin and Mrs Beesley.
+You can email for help or advice: email@example.com

 You don’t have to speak to those members of staff – any adult in school will be able to help you.